kalantar/ab-example/README.md

 Sample implementations of the frontend service in go, ... demonstrate the use of the Iter8 API.
 In these samples, all errors are reported as failures.
 In practice, a default track might be used.

+## Prerequisite

+Kubernetes cluster with ABn service deployed.
+See ...

 ## Backend Service

 Build: